Rupitian/diannex/README.md

 ## Building
 This project uses [CMake](https://cmake.org/) to compile, but it also requires a C++ compiler with non-experimental C++17 support.
 (C++17 classes shouldn't be in the `std::experimental` namespace)

-If you have these requments satisfied, then you should just be able to compile with the following commands:
+If you have these requirments satisfied, then you should just be able to compile with the following commands:
 ```zsh
 $ mkdir build && cd build
 $ cmake ..